 If your ferret is caged, it is important to let your ferret out for at least 2 hours of playtime a day.
 Visit our Ferret Care Guide for Beginners for some general information about ferret ownership.

 Examine the room from ferret level, get down on your hands and knees and look for all those tempting little hidey holes and burrows.
 Look for things that can be chewed, particularly rubber or wood.
 Look for any holes or gaps that are more than 1-2cm big, depending on the size of your ferret.

 Be wary of heavy things that can be knocked over such as speakers and plants and remove any fragile ornaments.
-Look for cupboards that can be hidden in, curtains, shelves, fireplaces or furniture that can be climbed and ensure that exits are secured.
+Look for cupboards that can be hidden in, curtains, shelves, fireplaces or furniture that can be climbed and ensure that potential escape routes are secured.